Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/modules/oauth2/oauth2_client.md

 We support integrating discords OAuth2 directly into DisCatSharp bots.
 For this we've added the [DiscordOAuth2Client](xref:DisCatSharp.DiscordOAuth2Client).

-Additionally, we provide a new extension called `DisCatSharp.Extensions.OAuth2Web`, which provides you with a web server implementation and certain events.
+Additionally, we provide a new extension called [OAuth2WebExtention](xref:DisCatSharp.Extensions.OAuth2Web.OAuth2WebExtension) in the package `DisCatSharp.Extensions.OAuth2Web`, which provides you with a web server implementation and certain events.

 ## Example with OAuth2Web Extension